m4theus4ndr4de/classification-health-insurance-cross-sell/README.md

 <h2>8.
 Conclusion</h2>

-<p align="justify">Although the dataset is not very good at creating classification models to predict whether or not customers would like car insurance, a model was created that managed to sort the table better than a random sort.
+<p align="justify">Although the dataset is not very good at creating classification models to predict whether or not customers would like vehicle insurance, a model was created that managed to sort the table better than a random sort.
 The model can help the company achieve a higher success rate when calling customers.
 However, it would be of great help to have more features to enhance the model predictability.</p>

 <h2>9.
 Future Work</h2>